scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## draft-dekater-scion-dataplane-06
 {:numbered="false"}

-- Figures: redraw and add SVG version
+- Figures: redraw and add aasvg version when possible
 - Clarify 0 as "unspecified" Interface ID
 - Use ASes within the documentation range in examples